Oliemanq/DisplayPlus/README.md

  - Time and date
  - Current media + progress bar
  - Even G1 glasses support
- - Upcoming calendar events
+ - Upcoming calendar

-## In Progress
  - Battery stats
  - Siri shortcuts/AppIntents support for a few actions

-## Postponed till further notice
- - Current weather, temp, and wind speed (API issues)
+ - Current weather, temp, and wind speed

 ## Possible future features
  - Maybe look into Apple Health stats/ring
  - Notification mirroring
  - glasses brightness and on/off toggle in some way on device

 ## This is a NATIVE Swift/SwiftUI app that will replace the built in Even Realities app for Even Realities G1 glasses
 I mainly wanted to do this to familiarize myself with swift/swiftui and many frameworks, like